Browse by individual material type and use our filters to help sort the results to suit your requirements.

 - (-) Remove Business and Management filter Business and Management

 Includes Teaching Notes:

 Throughout the 20th century, federally subsidized superhighways and mortgage loan programs financed the flight of White residents out of industrial cities like Baltimore and into sprawling new suburban communities.
 At the same time, government...

 This is one of several resources from a larger set of instructional materials from IAJBS.
-This particular section offers a list of selected free online resources associated with international business for curriculum integration and student...
+This particular section offers videos related to international business for curriculum integration and student research.
+This pedagogy prioritizes...

 There is mounting evidence that technology and automation are contributing to increasing income inequality.
 There is no doubt that technology improves productivity, accelerates economic growth, allows information and knowledge sharing, creates...

 Privacy is not a new concept and definitions continue to take shape.
 Generally speaking, privacy refers to the right to be left alone.
 Specific to information, privacy refers to having control over how your personal information is collected,...

 Generally, ethical issues involve a choice between value systems -- an individual's, an organization's, and/or society's.
 Ethical dilemmas arise when there is a conflict between those values and choices that need to be made that result in those...

 This category is generated from the recognition that there is a great deal of information generated by organizations in the global economy that can be used for the betterment of society.
 This information affects social institutions through a...

 Algorithmic bias is a term that describes the fact that computer programs that use machine learning can be discriminatory, or unfair.
 Algorithms are step-by-step processes that are written in computer programming code.
 Machine learning is a...